giladashe/FlightSimulator-MVVM/README.md

 ![Picture of buttons](images/ConnectButton.PNG)

-When user press connect it opens a window for connection details:
+When user presses connect it opens a window for connection details:

 ![Connection window](images/ConnectionWindow.PNG)